-Residents worry that locals sometimes lose track of the extraordinary power of Madison's vistas, lakes, biodiversity and natural topography to feed the senses, still the heart, and charge and recharge creative exchange.
-They believe Madison's power of place is at risk from incremental destruction; they ask for a more mindful attention to the protection of place.
-They express their concerns about place in terms of Madison's lakefronts and its watershed health, its design community's fragmentation, its too modest historic preservation program, its need to engage neighborhoods in design and preservation efforts, and the need to expand the role of public art in placemaking activities.
+Residents want the City to appreciate the extraordinary power of Madison's vistas, lakes, biodiversity and natural topography to feed the senses, still the heart, and charge and recharge creative exchange.
+They believe Madison's power of place needs advocacy and preservation; they ask for a more mindful attention to the protection of place.
+They express their concerns about place in terms of Madison's lakefronts and its watershed health, its design community's fragmentation, its modest historic preservation program, its need to engage neighborhoods in design and preservation efforts, and the desire to expand the role of public art in placemaking activities.
 All of these aspects of place require care and keeping through citizen participation, creative invention, and informed public policies.